-Therefore, it is advisable not to include any skill you don’t possess in your resume unless you are determined to acquire such a skill before you are found out.
+Therefore, it is advisable not to include any skill you don’t possess in your resume unless you are determined to acquire such skill before you are found out.

 That been said, here are the top soft skills that should be on your resume.

 1. Time management

 Time management is the ability to work efficiently, make optimal use of the given time for a job and save the organization money.

-If you can demonstrate that you possess this skill in your resume, you have a chance of getting your dream job.
+If you can demonstrate that you possess this soft skill in your resume, you have a chance of getting your dream job.

 You need to possess the ability to speak with people in person, over the phone, and in writing in a clear and polite way.

 Hiring managers look for employees who can keep their work and desk organized, and focus on different projects without getting lost.

 4. Work ethic

-If you have the ability to resolve problems and make executive decisions on your own, you’ve the potential to become a leader in the organization in the future.
+If you have the ability to resolve problems and make executive decisions on your own, you have the potential to become a leader in the organization in the future.

-Other top soft skills related to leadership skills are delegation, facilitating, deal making, management, mentoring and supervising.
+Other top soft skills related to leadership skills are delegation, facilitating, deal-making, management, mentoring and supervising.

 6. Analytical skills

 If you can understand problems, think critically, and come up with effective solutions, employers will find it difficult to turn down your candidacy for their jobs.

-Some basic analytical skills are critical thinking, creativity, flexibility, and curiosity.
-Others are adaptability, logical thinking, research skills, resourceful, willingness to learn, tolerant to change and uncertainties.
+Other soft top skills are adaptability, logical thinking, research skills, resourceful, willingness to learn, tolerant to change and uncertainties.

 You need to be a good listener.
 Employers want employees who can communicate their own ideas and listen to other ideas without interference.

 8. Positive attitude

 This is based entirely on the situation and the perspective.
 What matters most is the energy you bring to the office.

 Employers are always looking for someone who will bring a positive attitude to the office, friendly to others, eager to work, and generally a pleasure to be around.

-You must be confident, cooperative, courteous, energetic, respectful, patient. and generally be able to balance work and life without one affecting the other.
+You must be confident, cooperative, courteous, energetic, respectful, patient. and generally, be able to balance work and life without one affecting the other.

 As a job seeker, you must be able to appreciate diversity, negotiate with others in a team, and be able to accept feedback from others.